jasonsbeer/Amiga-N2630/README.md

 <p align="center"><img src="/Images/N2630MED.png" width="750"></p>

+# CURRENT STATE:
+**Updated 6-Dec-2022 - This project is still under active development and is considered beta.
+There may be errors on the board, in the CPLD logic, or in this text and may not work in every situation.
+Build at your own risk.
+See the issues tab for more information.
+It is working on my test machine at 25MHz with the Zorro 2 and 3 RAM fully functional.
+The IDE port needs further work and testing.
+The FPU has not been tested.**

 ## Features
 1. Motorola 68030 microprocessor running at 25MHz or greater.
 2. Motorola 68882 math coprocessor running at 25MHZ or greater.